 A total of 11 active safety features are required.
 Eight of them will become mandatory on new trucks from July 2024.
 The remaining three will follow in 2026 and 2029.
 The features include:

 1. Emergency stop signal: A flashing brake light (or similar) that signals to other road users behind the truck that the truck is quickly slowing down or braking heavily.

 2. Reversing information: Technology, such as camera or sensors, to give the driver an overview of objects and people behind the truck.

-3. Tyre pressure monitoring system: A system that monitors the tyre pressure and reports tyre pressure loss in real time to the driver.
+3. Tire pressure monitoring system: A system that monitors the tire pressure and reports tire pressure loss in real time to the driver.

 4. Intelligent speed assistance: A system that actively monitors speed and alerts the drivers if he/she is breaking the speed limit, to encourage them to slow down.

 5. Blind spot information system: A system that warns the driver of cyclists riding adjacent or crossing in front.